 Parrots are descended from tropical and sub-tropical climates, so they’re accustomed to hot temperatures.
-However, wild parrots can shelter in the shade and benefit from refreshing breezes.
+Of course, wild parrots can shelter in the shade and benefit from refreshing breezes.

-The optimum temperature for captive parrots is 65OF to 80OF, but healthy birds can cope in slightly warmer conditions.
-Temperatures of 104OF or higher can cause overheating or heatstroke.
+The optimum temperature for captive parrots is 65°F to 80°F, but healthy birds can cope in slightly warmer conditions.
+Temperatures of 104°F or higher can cause overheating or heatstroke.

-If a parrot is visibly panting through an open beak, holding its wings away from its body, drinking to excess, and declining to exercise, it’s struggling with the heat.
+If a parrot is visibly panting through an open beak, holding its wings away from its body, drinking excessively, and declining to exercise, it’s struggling with excessive heat.

-During hot weather, provide parrots with a room-temperature bath to splash in, mist the feathers, shade by closing curtains and drawing blinds, and circulate air with a tower fan or air conditioner.
+During hot weather, provide parrots with a refreshing bird bath to splash in, mist the feathers, close the curtains and draw blinds, and circulate air with a tower fan.

-The ideal ambient temperature for larger parrots like macaws, African greys, and cockatiels is 65OF and 80OF, although smaller birds like parakeets and parrotlets prefer slightly lower temperatures.
+The ideal temperature for large parrots like macaws, African grays, and cockatiels is 65°F and 80°F. Smaller species like budgies and parrotlets prefer slightly lower temperatures.

 This ideal temperature scale is broad, so how hot can parrots tolerate?
-While it’s advisable to keep the ambient temperature at a maximum of 80OF, healthy parrots can cope with heat for a while.
+While keeping the temperature at a maximum of 80°F is advisable, healthy parrots can cope with heat for a while.

 What Temperature Is Too Hot for Parrots?

-When temperatures reach 104OF or higher, a parrot is in imminent danger.
-The parrot is at risk of dehydration and heatstroke if exposed to this heat level.
+When temperatures reach 104°F or higher, a parrot’s life is in imminent danger.
+The parrot is at risk of dehydration and heatstroke if its environment gets this hot and remains that way.

 Can Parrots Moderate Their Body Temperature?

-A parrot’s body temperature control becomes crucial at the hottest times of the year.
-Parrots molt as the seasons change, shedding feathers to allow air to circulate the skin and feet.
+A parrot’s body temperature control is crucial at the hottest times of the year.
+Parrots molt as the seasons change, shedding their more dense winter feathers in readiness for spring and summer.

-Unfortunately, birds don’t sweat, so they must reduce heat through panting.
-If a parrot feels too hot, it opens its beak and breathes deeply because this introduces cooler air and removes excess heat.
+Birds don’t sweat, so they must reduce heat through panting.
+If a parrot feels too hot, it opens its beak and breathes deeply to introduce cooler air and remove excess heat.

 Can Parrots Overheat?

-If temperatures are exceptionally hot, a parrot is at risk of overheating.
+If temperatures are scorching, a parrot is at risk of overheating.